jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 The `unsafe` std package defeats this memory safety.
 With `unsafe.Pointer`, we can create a pointer of arbitrary type.
 The compiler can't and won't enforce safety measures on this pointer.

-In this first of a three-part series on practically exploiting unsafe.Pointer usage, we will cover the possibilities that come with `unsafe.Pointer` and show a first problem: a possible information leakage.
+In this first of a four-part series on practically exploiting unsafe.Pointer usage, we will cover the possibilities that come with `unsafe.Pointer` and show a first problem: a possible information leakage.